On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

 \subsection{Purely infinite $C^*$-algebras and tracially infinite $C^*$-algebras}

-Another application of Proposition \ref{prop:type-hered} is the following proposition, which shows that type $\ttr$ is weaker than the notion of purely infinite $C^*$-algebras as defined by Pedersen and Cuntz \cite{CP79} (in the case of simple $C^*$-algebras) as well as by Kirchberg and R\o rdam \cite{KR00} (in the general case).
+Another application of Proposition \ref{prop:type-hered} is our next result, which shows that type $\ttr$ is weaker than the notion of purely infiniteness as defined by Cuntz in \cite{Cu81} (in the case of simple $C^*$-algebras) as well as by Kirchberg and R\o rdam \cite{KR00} (in the general case).
 Note that Proposition \ref{prop:pure-inf>III} implies, in particular, \cite[Proposition 4.4]{KR00}.

-In fact, we find another property that looks very similar to type $\ttr$ (compare Proposition \ref{prop:pure-inf>III}(a) and Corollary \ref{cor:cp-type-III-anti-fin}) and lies between type $\ttr$ and pure infinity.
-This property will also be needed in Section 6 below.
-Before introducing this property, let us first consider traces on $C^*$-algebras.
-In the following, we denote by $\T(A)$ the set of all lower semi-continuous semi-finite traces on $A$, and by $T_s(A)$ the set of tracial states on $A$.
-Here, a trace $\tau$ of $A$ is semi-finite if $\tau(x) = \sup\{\tau(y): 0\leq y\leq x \text{ and } \tau(y)<+\infty\}$ for every $x\in A_+$ (see \cite[Definition 6.1.1]{Dix77}).
-Note that this semi-finiteness is slightly stronger than the one in \cite{CP79}.
+In order to obtain this comparison, we will investigate another property that looks very similar to type $\ttr$ (compare Proposition \ref{prop:pure-inf>III}(a) as well as Corollary \ref{cor:cp-type-III-anti-fin} in the next section), and lies between type $\ttr$ and pure infiniteness.
+This property will also be considered in Section 6 below.
+Before introducing this property, let us first recall the notion of traces on $C^*$-algebras.